cockroachdb/docs/cockroachcloud/migrations-page.md

 The **Migrations** page on the {{ site.data.products.db }} Console features a **Schema Conversion Tool** that helps you:

 - Convert a schema from a PostgreSQL, MySQL, Oracle, or Microsoft SQL Server database for use with CockroachDB.
 - Create a new {{ site.data.products.serverless }} database that uses the converted schema.
-You specify the target database and database owner when [finalizing the schema](#finalize-the-schema). {% include cockroachcloud/migration/sct-self-hosted.md %}
+You specify the target database and database owner when [migrating the schema](#migrate-the-schema). {% include cockroachcloud/migration/sct-self-hosted.md %}

     {{site.data.alerts.callout_info}}
     The **Migrations** page is used to convert a schema for use with CockroachDB and to create a new database that uses the schema.
 It does not include moving data to the new database.
 For details on all steps required to complete a database migration, see [Migrate Your Database to CockroachDB](../{{version_prefix}}migration-overview.html).